Everest Base Camp & Gokyo Lakes Trek

 Accommodation: Teahouse

 From Dingboche, ascend the small ridge behind the village above the Pheriche valley.
-From the stupa at the top, Taweche and Cholatse (6440m) make for a pretty striking scene; they seem to lean forwards from across the valley in the west.
-To the north, Lobuje Peak (6119m) and the snowfields of the Cho La are the kings of the skyline.
+From the stupa at the top, Taweche and Cholatse (6440 m) make for a pretty striking scene as they seem to lean forwards from across the valley in the west.
+To the north, Lobuje Peak (6119 m) and the snowfields of the Cho La are the kings of the skyline.
 The walking will now be fairly flat on wide-open fields, but remember that there’s no rush – take your time and ensure you’re well hydrated.
 Late in the morning you will cross the Khumbu Khola at Dughla and take a light lunch at the foot of the huge terminal moraines of the Khumbu Glacier flowing off Everest.
 In the afternoon, there will be a solid and quite steep climb on a rocky trail to the top of the moraines.
 On the crest of the ridge, you’ll pass a line of memorial cairns (stacks of stones), built in memory of the Sherpas and climbers who have died on various Everest expeditions over the last fifty or so years.
-From here the view is downright spectacular once again, with Pumori (7145m), Lingtren (6697m), Khumbutse (6623m), and across the border in Tibet, Changtse (7550m), surrounding you.
-Then follow the valley stream to the lodge at Lobuje, arriving early afternoon.
-No doubt you’ll be tired today, but remember tomorrow’s plan – Everest Base Camp.
+From here the view is downright spectacular once again, with Pumori (7145 m), Lingtren (6697 m), Khumbutse (6623 m), and across the border in Tibet, Changtse (7550 m), surrounding you.
+Then follow the valley stream to the lodge at Lobuche, arriving early afternoon.
+No doubt you’ll be tired, but remember tomorrow’s plan – Everest Base Camp.

 Accommodation: Teahouse

 This is the big one, the day of Everest Base Camp.
-From Lobuje, follow the broad valley that runs parallel to Khumbu Glacier, with a gradual ascent enabling you to build the slow, steady rhythm required when walking at high altitude.
-When you reach the moraines of Changri Nup Glacier, you will make a series of small ascents and descents over a rocky trail lined with cairns that eventually leads to the surprising glacial sands of Gorak Shep (5160m) – reached after about three hours of walking.
-Now’s the time to grab a quick bite, gear up appropriately, and then head off towards Everest Base Camp.
-The trek to the base camp can be achieved in around three hours, and if trekking in the popular climbing period of March to May, you will almost certainly encounter yaks and porters supplying food and equipment to expeditions here.
-From Everest Base Camp you will not get views of Mount Everest, but you are able to see glorious glaciers, lakes, caves, and the notorious Everest Ice Fall that flows from the Western Cwm.
-It's regarded as technically the hardest and most dangerous section of the mountain.
+From Lobuche, follow the broad valley that runs parallel to Khumbu Glacier, with a gradual ascent enabling you to build the slow, steady rhythm required when walking at high altitude.
+When you reach the moraines of Changri Nup Glacier, you will make a series of small ascents and descents over a rocky trail lined with cairns that eventually leads to the surprising glacial sands of Gorak Shep (5160 m) – reached after about three hours of walking.
+Now’s the time to grab a quick bite, gear up appropriately and then head off towards Everest Base Camp.
+The trek can be achieved in around three hours, and if trekking in the popular climbing period of March to May, you’ll almost certainly encounter yaks and porters supplying food and equipment to expeditions here.
+From Everest Base Camp you won’t get views of Mount Everest, but you are able to see glorious glaciers, lakes, caves and the notorious Everest Ice Fall that flows from the Western Cwm.
 The return journey from the Base Camp to Gorak Shep takes the same amount of time.
-You will have an early dinner so that you are able to get up early the next day for awe-inspiring views of the Himalayan giants from Kala Patar.
+You’ll have an early dinner so that you are able to get up early the next day for awe-inspiring views of the Himalayan giants from Kala Patar.

 Accommodation: Teahouse

-You’ll wake early today for the trek to Kala Patar (5545m), where you’ll experience sensational sunrise views from this amazing vantage point.
-Don’t be surprised if you get a little tear in your eye when you soak up the views of Everest.
-Embrace that emotion and spend as long as you like here to savour this extra special moment.
-To get there from the lodge the ascent is quite steep, so start very slowly and try to ascend at a steady rhythmic pace.
-Kala Patar is the rocky hilltop below Pumori.
-It’s a tough walk because of the altitude, but the view from the top will surpass your wildest imagination.
-It will probably take a good two hours to reach the summit from Gorak Shep, although lower viewpoints can provide views that are almost as good.
-Pumori, Nuptse, Changtse, Ama Dablam, Taweche, Kantega and Everest – they’re all here.
+Today you’ll see some of the Himalayas’ most recognisable sights.
+Make an early start to avoid the early morning clouds and trek to Kala Pattar (5545 m) to witness the best views of Everest.
+The ascent is quite steep and made more difficult because of the altitude, so start very slowly and try to ascend at a steady rhythmic pace.
+Kala Patar is the rocky hilltop below Pumori, and Nuptse, Changtse, Ama Dablam, Taweche, Kantega and Everest – they’re all here.
 About three kilometres away and some 200 metres below, the area of the Everest Base Camp can be seen in a bowl at the bottom of the Khumbu Ice Fall.
-Then it’s all downhill from here – the descent to Gorak Shep is easy and when you arrive back at the lodge you will have a quick drink and head off to the rooms to pack your kit bags while breakfast is being prepared.
-After breakfast you will set off to Lobuche and Thukla, where you will stop for lunch.
-Then you’ll cross the Khumbu Khola and head down the valley below Cholatse to Pheriche, where you will stop for the night.
+Spend as long as you like to savour an extra special moment, then it’s all downhill from here – the descent to Gorak Shep is easy and when you arrive back at the lodge you’ll have a quick drink and head off to the rooms to pack your kit bags while breakfast is being prepared.
+After breakfast set off to Lobuche and Thugla, where you’ll stop for lunch.
+Then cross the Khumbu Khola and head down the valley below Cholatse to Pheriche, where you’ll stop for the night.

 Trek Distance: 4 Kilometres